Ralph Bagnold: Desert exploration

 Bagnold and his travelling companions were early pioneers in the use of motor vehicles to explore the desert.
 In 1932 Bagnold explored the Mourdi Depression, in present-day Chad, and found implements dated to the Palaeolithic period in the valley.
 Bagnold wrote of his travels in the book Libyan Sands: Travel in a Dead World (first published 1935; reprinted by Eland in 2010).
-He is credited with developing a sun compass, which is not affected by the large iron ore deposits found in the desert areas or by metal vehicles as a magnetic compass might be.
+He is credited with developing a sun compass, which is not affected by magnetic iron ore deposits or by metal vehicles as a magnetic compass might be.
 During the 1930s his group also began the practice of reducing tyre pressure when driving over loose sand.

 In addition Bagnold is credited with devising a method of driving over the large sand dunes found in the "sand seas" of the Libyan Desert.
 He wrote, "I increased speed. ...
 A huge glaring wall of yellow shot up high into the sky.
 The lorry tipped violently backwards—and we rose as in a lift, smoothly without vibration.
 We floated up on a yellow cloud.
 All the accustomed car movements had ceased; only the speedometer told us we were still moving fast.
 It was incredible ..."
 However, noted Fitzroy Maclean, "too much dash had its penalties.
 Many of the dunes fell away sharply at the far side and if you arrived at the top at full speed, you were likely to plunge headlong over the precipice. ... and end up with your truck upside down on top of you."

 A recently discovered silent film documents Bagnold's explorations and is available via the British Film Institute.